 - How he talks and his overall tone.

-- That he has a family of his own, including twins.
+- That he has a family of his own, including two daughters.

 - That he has an interest in serving the local area because he’s lived there all his life.